 Cruise ship liability cases are also complex.
 Cruise ship operators may include special provisions in their contracts that require claimants to file any claims against them in a different state, and your contract may also include other provisions that make it difficult to file your case.
 For this reason, it is especially important that you seek experienced legal counsel immediately to preserve your right to fair compensation for your injuries and other damages.

 BP Oil Spill

-Our firm also represents people and businesses injured as a result of the BP oil spill in the Gulf of Mexico in 2010.
+Our firm also represents people injured as a result of the BP oil spill in the Gulf of Mexico in 2010.
 Many of the workers we represent were involved in the BP oil spill cleanup in the gulf and along the shoreline and were exposed to the oil and dispersant chemicals.
 As a result, scores of these workers have suffered various injuries, including respiratory problems, rashes and headaches.
 Many BP workers were not provided the proper equipment and safety clothing to do this work.